googlearchive/ci-runner/README.md

 ### Google Compute Engine

 You can make use of the [`tools/gcloud/manage`](tools/gcloud/manage) script.
-You will need to create a configuration file and place it somewhere handy:
+You will need to create a `.polymer-ci-runner.sh` and place it somewhere handy:

 ```sh
 # The Google Compute Engine project name.